aregsar/aregsarblog/blog/2019/how-to-customize-your-github-pages-blog-layout-in-five-minutes/index.md

 I will also show how to replace the default content that was included in the default theme layout file.

 > Note: Jekyll, the engine behind github pages applies the selected theme during its markdown file transformation process.
-The default theme files are located in the jekyll themes repo located at https://github.com/pages-themes/cayman.
+For the cayment theme the default theme files are located in the jekyll themes repo located at https://github.com/pages-themes/cayman.

 Below I will detail the steps I took to override the default layout of my github pages blog in approximately 5 minutes.

 ## Step 1 - Creating a local layout file

-In this step I created a file named _layouts/default.html in the `aregsarblog` repository by typing the following bash statement in the root directory of the repository:
+In this step I created a file named `_layouts/default.html` in the `aregsarblog` repository by typing the following bash statements in the root directory of the repository:

 ```bash
 mkdir _layouts && cd _layouts